SkyWest (NASDAQ:SKYW) Shares Gap Down to $41.25

 In related news, insider Wade J. Steel sold 13,500 shares of the stock in a transaction that occurred on Monday, November 8th.
 The stock was sold at an average price of $51.07, for a total transaction of $689,445.00.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
 2.10% of the stock is owned by corporate insiders.

-Several hedge funds have recently made changes to their positions in the business.
-Steward Partners Investment Advisory LLC lifted its position in shares of SkyWest by 1.0% in the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 27,719 shares of the transportation company’s stock worth $1,194,000 after acquiring an additional 269 shares during the period.
-First Mercantile Trust Co. lifted its position in shares of SkyWest by 7.2% in the 3rd quarter.
-First Mercantile Trust Co. now owns 4,439 shares of the transportation company’s stock worth $219,000 after acquiring an additional 300 shares during the period.
+Large investors have recently made changes to their positions in the stock.
+Penserra Capital Management LLC bought a new stake in SkyWest during the 2nd quarter valued at approximately $31,000.
 Advisor Group Holdings Inc. lifted its position in shares of SkyWest by 85.1% in the 3rd quarter.
 Advisor Group Holdings Inc. now owns 770 shares of the transportation company’s stock worth $38,000 after acquiring an additional 354 shares during the period.
-CIBC Asset Management Inc lifted its position in shares of SkyWest by 6.2% in the 3rd quarter.
-CIBC Asset Management Inc now owns 6,215 shares of the transportation company’s stock worth $307,000 after acquiring an additional 362 shares during the period.
-Finally, Profund Advisors LLC lifted its position in shares of SkyWest by 6.0% in the 2nd quarter.
-Profund Advisors LLC now owns 6,847 shares of the transportation company’s stock worth $296,000 after acquiring an additional 388 shares during the period.
-Institutional investors own 86.31% of the company’s stock.
+First Mercantile Trust Co. lifted its position in shares of SkyWest by 9.5% in the 2nd quarter.
+First Mercantile Trust Co. now owns 4,139 shares of the transportation company’s stock worth $178,000 after acquiring an additional 360 shares during the period.
+Crossmark Global Holdings Inc. lifted its position in shares of SkyWest by 210.8% in the 3rd quarter.
+Crossmark Global Holdings Inc. now owns 17,590 shares of the transportation company’s stock worth $182,000 after acquiring an additional 11,930 shares during the period.
+Finally, Ifrah Financial Services Inc. bought a new stake in shares of SkyWest in the 3rd quarter worth approximately $204,000.
+Hedge funds and other institutional investors own 86.31% of the company’s stock.

 About SkyWest (NASDAQ:SKYW)